prathapc/prathapc.github.io/_posts/2015-04-20-Redis-Caching.md

 redisTemplate.opsForHash().putAll("key", "value"); //put
 {% endhighlight %}

 Thats a simple introduction to Redis, we can deal with even complex data structes in real time with amazing fetching speed.
-We even maintaining all our user sessions in redis which gave drastic performance boost for our enterprise application.
+We are maintaining all our user sessions as well in redis which gave drastic performance boost for our enterprise application.
 I will cover session management in other post of mine.

-Bye!
+Happy Caching!